0xPolygonHermez/zkevm-bridge-service/README.md

 ## Docker build
-You need to create the `secret` file with your personal github token before building the docker image locally.
+For the local build, we need to define the env variables `private_token` with your personal github token.